CUSystem/docker-sphinx-base/README.md

       $ docker run --name your-new-docsite-container -d -p 8088:80 your-new-docsite-tag
       ```

+      Variables:

+      - Setting LISTEN_PORT will change the listen port in the NGINX server.
+This is usually necessary if these containers are fronted by haproxy to aggregate docsites.
+Default is 80.

+      - Setting LOCATION will change the location.
+It does not require a slash.
+Example: to change the location of the docsite to 'location /my_cool_docsite', set LOCATION=my_cool_docsite.
+Default is empty, which will set location to /.

+     With environment variables:
+      ```bash
+      $ docker run --name your-new-docsite-container -d -p 8088:80 -e LISTEN_PORT=8088 -e LOCATION=new-docsite your-new-docsite-tag
+      ```

 4. To view it go to your browser at http://localhost:8088.